fmhh/All-in/bash/README.md

 The files `mycert.crt`and `mycert.key` are placeholders without any valid content.
 Be sure to adjust them with your client certificate content in order to connect to the Mobile ID service.

-Each script contains a configuration section on the top where at least following variables are relevant:
+Each script contains a configuration section on the top where at least following variables are relevant: CUSTOMER, KEY_STATIC, KEY_ONDEMAND.

- * AP_ID: Identification provided by Swisscom to each customer in order to use the related signature service
+Those values will be provided by Swisscom to each customer in order to use the related service.

 ### Results